ReptarAzar/reptarazar.github.io/_posts/2015-01-08-trove-pick-star-comment.markdown

     </div>

     <div class="content-column">
-        Users: What does "picking" do?
-I would love to give feedback to a curator.
+        Finding and curating relevant news content is hard.

-        <p>Product/Biz: We really need to get some more engagement and interactivity on the site.
-After folks read an article, there's nothing keeping them around.</p>
+        <p>Product strategy: We really need to get some more engagement and interactivity on the site.
+After folks read an article, there's no way to allow folks to engage with the story, to grow an audience or to curate content.</p>

     </div>
 </div>